freeverseio/laos-public-docs/guides/how-to-without-api/ipfs-upload.md

-# Uploading Asset Metadata to IPFS
+# Uploading Metadata to IPFS

 Learn how to upload your NFT media and metadata to a decentralized storage platform (IPFS) for secure and reliable storage.